Potty and toilet training

 Children do not learn how to be dry during the night the same way as they learn during the day.
 Most children become naturally dry during the night within a few months of potty/toilet training in the day.
 These tips can help you support your child to be dry during the night:

-- encouraging a final wee before bed
+- encourage a final wee before bed

-- having a good bedtime routine.
+- have a good bedtime routine

-- trying to avoid being constipated
+- try to avoid being constipated

 Helping your child poo in a toilet or potty